waml-lang/waml/README.md

 WAML documents are represented in either YAML or JSON formats.
 These documents may be written manually or generated dynamically from an application (such as a browser extension.)
 WAML is both human and machine-readable.

-> The WAML schema is based on [JSON Schema](http://json-schema.org/) defined [here](https://github.com/waml-lang/waml/blob/master/schemas/schema.json).
+> The WAML schema is based on [JSON Schema draft-07](http://json-schema.org/) defined [here](https://github.com/waml-lang/waml/blob/master/schemas/schema.json).

 ## Use Cases